- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29998_8071086937_683d5a422f_o.rev.1450805230.jpg)"/>

 Notes from Abroad: Bernie in Beijing

 Notes from Abroad is a new feature on the Off-Campus Programs website, in which we highlight small snippets of a student’s experience.
-This week’s feature is from Bernie Reyes Facio ’18 an International Relations and Communications double major currently studying in Beijing, China.
+This week’s feature is from Bernie Reyes Facio ’18 an International Relations and Communication double major currently studying in Beijing, China.

 My name is Jose Bernardo Reyes Facio and I could not be more thankful to the generous donors who have allowed me to continue pursuing an academic career with an international focus abroad by providing me with a financial assistance.